tbranck28/diet_effect_size/Readme.md

 #### Directory Structure

-- The `/input` directory contains the by-sample taxonomic profiles and metadata for each study used in the analysis.
+- The `/input` directory contains the by-sample taxonomic profiles, metadata, and intermediate files generated for each study used in the analysis.
+This directory is organized by study and each study's directory contains `/Initial` and `/Intermediate` sub-directories.

 - The src directory is the main source directory for all the custom scripts used for manuscript.
+The README in this directory describes the code and corresponding input and output files.